DIYgod/RSSHub/docs/en/joinus/script-standard.md

 ### Namespace

-RSSHub appends all route namespaces in front of the actual route.
+RSSHub appends the name of all route namespace folders in front of the actual route.
 Route maintainers should think of the namespace as the root.

 #### Naming Standard